xzbwx/program_running/README.md

 # program_running
-use python to judge whether a program is running
+1、use python to judge whether a program is running 2、when the program is finishing, send email to yourself